DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-sanctum.md

 ],
 ```

-If you want to change the guard Sanctum uses, publish it's configuration file by running the below command:
+If you want to change the guard Sanctum uses, publish its configuration file by running the below command:

 > **Important**: As mentioned above, any custom guard must use a `session` driver for Sanctum to function.